NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

 If a `<source-url>` is provided, it MUST be a v3 package source URL (like https://api.nuget.org/v3/index.json).
 Other package source types are not supported.

-If <name> already exists in the configuration, the signature(s) will be appended.
+If <name> already exists in the configuration, the package source will be appended to it.

 USAGE:
     dotnet nuget trust source <name> [source-url]